kg-construct/resources/tools.md

     - Provide provenance information as part of the graph generated
     - Simple configuration with a config.ini file, or with rich SPARQL Sescription Description and SHACL shapes graph
     - Dynamic generation of HTML documentation + test interface from the SPARQL micro-service Sescription Description see [example](https://sparql-micro-services.org/service/flickr/getPhotosByTags_sd/))
-    - Autmatic markup of HTML documentation as schema.org Dataset to allow webscale discoverability [3] of SPARQL micro-services, e.g. with Google Dataset Search
+    - Autmatic markup of HTML documentation as schema.org Dataset to allow webscale discoverability of SPARQL micro-services, e.g. with Google Dataset Search
 - **DOI**: n/a
 - **License**: Apache 2.0
 - **Test cases**: n/a
 - **Related use cases**: https://github.com/kg-construct/use-cases/blob/master/inria-kg-vs-webapis.md
 - **Related projects**: [Taxref-Web](https://taxref.mnhn.fr/taxref-web/) (private access only, comparison of 20+ Web APIs in the biodiversity domain).
 Multiple hands-on sessions experimented successfully with various Web APIs: Flickr, Youtube, Twitter, Spotify, Deezer, Musicbrainz...

-[1] Michel F., Faron-Zucker C. and Gandon F. SPARQL Micro-Services: Lightweight Integration of Web APIs and Linked Data.
-In *Proceedings of the Linked Data on the Web Workshop (LDOW2018)*.
-[HAL](https://hal.archives-ouvertes.fr/hal-01722792).

-[2] Michel F., Zucker C., Gargominy O. & Gandon F. (2018).
-Integration of Web APIs and Linked Data Using SPARQL Micro-Services—Application to Biodiversity Use Cases. *Information 9(12):310*.
-[DOI](https://dx.doi.org/10.3390/info9120310), [HAL](https://hal.archives-ouvertes.fr/hal-01947589).

-[3] Michel F., Faron-Zucker C., Corby O. and Gandon F. Enabling Automatic Discovery and Querying of Web APIs at Web Scale using Linked Data Standards.
-In *LDOW/LDDL'19, companion proceedings of the 2019 World Wide Web Conference (WWW'19 Companion)*.
-[HAL](https://hal.archives-ouvertes.fr/hal-02060966).